 Melbourne, Victoria’s capital city, is famed for its interesting museums and galleries, sports, and best of all, speciality coffee culture.

-Shop at the Queen Victoria Markets, explore the alleyway graffiti art and learn about Australia’s past the Old Goal.
+Shop at the Queen Victoria Markets, explore the alleyway graffiti art, and learn about Australia’s past the Old Goal.
 The city is full of entertainment activities suitable for all family members.

 For sports lovers, this is the city to be.
-Melbourne is considered an epicentre of sporting activities.
+Melbourne is considered an epicenter of sporting activities.
 It has hosted the Olympic Games, Commonwealth, and is home to world-class sporting events like the Grand Prix at Albert Park, and the Australian Tennis Open.

 Head straight to Healesville for souvenirs and artisan goods.
 This beautiful town in the Yarra Valley is home to the best artists in Victoria.
 Studios like Tali and Tim’s Studio are a must to experience the historic art form of glassblowing.

 For nature lovers, head to Healesville Sanctuary to enjoy the ‘Spirits of the Sky,’ a performance of parrots and birds of prey.
 Alternatively, you can enjoy getting up close and personal with most iconic Australian animals at their ‘Magic Moments’ experience.

 In a nutshell, Victoria is an epicentre of tourist activities suitable for both locals and foreigners alike.